Ethanout/focursor/README.md

 This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

 The included cursor icon (`icons/cursor.png`) is licensed under CC BY 4.0.
 Source: https://icon-icons.com/icon/cursor-the-application/2337
+The included icons are unmodified from the original source.

 ## 🤝 Contributing